fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Remove-AzureRMVMSqlServerExtension.md

 ```

 ### -Name
-Specifies the name of the ssNoVersion the extension that this cmdlet removes.
+Specifies the name of the SQL Server the extension that this cmdlet removes.

 ```yaml
 Type: String